NextPausePrev1 of 5

 -

-NCI-H716 cells, an in vitro model of human enteroendocrine cells, enable research on satiety hormones GLP-1 (green) and PYY (red) as shown in this immunofluorescence confocal microscopy image from the Precision Medicine for Obesity Lab.
+NCI-H716 cells, an in vitro model of human enteroendocrine cells, enable research on satiety hormones GLP-1 (green) and PYY (red), as shown in this immunofluorescence confocal microscopy image from the Precision Medicine for Obesity Lab.

 -

-Discovering how the human brain controls appetite
+Discovering how the brain controls appetite

 Overview